anang87/anang87/README.md

 ### Hi there 👋

 My name is Anantjyot Grang and I am a Grade 10 student attending Harold M. Brathwaite Secondary School for the IB program 🏫.
 I am passionate about coding 💻 and am currently working with Python 🐍, Java ☕️, and HTML/CSS 🌐.
-I enjoy app and web development along with UI/UX design.
+I enjoy app and web development alongside UI/UX design.

-I am the Co-President at [World of Devs](https://www.linkedin.com/company/world-of-devs), which is on organization aiming to promote app📱 and web 🖥 development.
+I am the Co-President at [World of Devs](https://www.linkedin.com/company/world-of-devs), which is an organization aiming to promote app📱 and web 🖥 development.
 I am also working on creating my own app at the moment.

 You can connect with me on 📧: